Holdone History, Family Crest & Coats of Arms

 The surname Holdone was first found in the Isle of Wight where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 The family later settled in Wiltshire in the reign of James I (1567-1625) and held Farley Castle there at that time.
 Rev. Robert Houlton of Milton, Clevedon, Somerset, the promoter of the Suttonian method of variolation was a descendant of this line.

 Early History of the Holdone family

-Another 320 words (23 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holdone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holdone research.
+Another 87 words (6 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holdone History in all our PDF Extended History products and printed products wherever possible.